Trends in Payments: The Future, Opportunities, and Case Studies from JPMC, Barclays & Visa

 Emerging Trends Shaping the Future of Payments

-The payments industry is undergoing rapid transformation, driven by technological innovations and shifting consumer expectations.
+The global payments landscape is undergoing rapid transformation, driven by technological innovations and shifting consumer expectations.

 From the rise of Central Bank Digital Currencies (CBDCs) to the growing influence of decentralized finance (DeFi) and artificial intelligence (AI), these emerging trends are poised to redefine how financial transactions are conducted.